Depressed by Low CD Rates? Here’s How to Earn the Best Rates on Cash

 But then you would be buying the shares at such a low price that you would stand to gain substantially when the stock market turns around and starts going in the other direction.
 Some would say that in this scenario, the market could take several years to turn around and your investment would then be locked in.
 In answer to that let’s look at the current situation.

-The average return for those in the Cash-Secured Put Selling business is a steady cash inflow of 2% - 3% every two to three months.
-This works out to an annual rate of around 10% or more.
+The average return for those in the Cash-Secured Put Selling business is a steady cash inflow of 3 - 6% every two to three months.
+This works out to an annual rate of over 16% (without using the margin benefit)

 So if you have cash deposited in a ridiculously low yield money market account and you want to generate better returns, act now and start learning the simple trading strategy of writing put options.
 It definitely is the answer to higher yields on your cash funds.